sh3bu/CyberSecurity_lab/3 - LAN Based Insider Attacks/README.md

 > addresses, and then sending ARP packets to associate the attacker's MAC address with each device's IP address.
 This allows the attacker to intercept and modify
 > network traffic between each device and the rest of the network.

+First in the attacker machine, we activate the **arp_con** plugin which is used to detect  arp-poisoners in the network

 ![image](https://user-images.githubusercontent.com/67383098/227937619-4588bec8-54b1-4b57-8a6b-439a59141420.png)

+In the victim machine & target machine , we add target 1 and target 2.

 ![image](https://user-images.githubusercontent.com/67383098/227937228-e8a35f79-8c17-4ab9-872f-8e79551f72d9.png)

+In the victim machine, start arp poisoning,

 ![image](https://user-images.githubusercontent.com/67383098/227938566-5eb335d5-2127-4ffd-8f62-b64c62af5b2d.png)

+Coming back to the attacker machine , we see that `arp_cop` has detected malicious arp poisoners.

 ![image](https://user-images.githubusercontent.com/67383098/227938135-8cd9320d-cfd9-494f-9058-97fab558498d.png)